[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 i.
 Supplemental Voucher

-Supplemental vouchers may be submitted if all expenses were not included when a travel voucher was initially submitted (i.e. toll charges).
-Approval to submit a supplemental voucher must be obtained from the Travel Services office at email@example.com.
+Supplemental vouchers may be submitted if all expenses were not included when a travel voucher was initially submitted (i.e., toll charges).
+Approval to submit a supplemental voucher must be obtained from the Travel Services Office at firstname.lastname@example.org.

 4. Meals and Lodging